Mary Costa: Later years

-Having retired from acting in 2014, Costa has dedicated her later years to inspiring children and teenagers, giving motivational talks at schools and colleges across the country.
+In 1993 Costa's mother died at the age of 100 in Palm Beach, Florida.
+Following her mother's death she moved back to Knoxville which has remained her home.
+She has dedicated her later years to inspiring children and teenagers, giving motivational talks at schools and colleges across the country.
 She is also a celebrity endorser for child abuse prevention.
 She continues to do promotional appearances for Disney, most recently for the Blu-ray release of Sleeping Beauty and the 50th anniversary of the film.
 She stated that Maleficent (2014) starring Angelina Jolie was "a very good movie".
 She added that "the concept and perspective are totally different than the original film's, which makes it new and interesting."
 As for Jolie's performance, she said, "No one could have played the part of Maleficent better," concluding that "she was absolutely magnificent!"